Department of Housing & Residence Life

 Gender Inclusive Housing is a housing option rather than a Residential Learning Community.
 While intentional programming may permeate the communities that house Gender Inclusive Housing, the primary purpose is to provide a space for people of all genders to live comfortably and without judgment.

 Residential Learning Communities require either academic or interdepartmental partnerships to guide learning and engagement within the residence halls.
 Whether connecting Honors College to Honors Housing or the International Student Scholars Office to Global Village, Residential Learning Communities are purposed toward co-curricular programming and learning for resident students.

 Gender Inclusive Housing is open to all students.
 Students will also have to complete the application process according to deadlines and qualify for on-campus housing.
 Students will also be required to sign an agreement of understanding; noting their compliance to community standards.

 Students who indicate an interest in Gender Inclusive Housing will be assigned within university housing.
 Questions can be directed to Housing & Residence Life at 410-704-2516.

-Returning residents with 90 credits or more and transferring students who have an interest in Gender Inclusive Housing is all available in Millennium Hall.
+Gender Inclusive Housing is all available in Millennium Hall.
 If interested contact Millennium Hall at Towson University by visiting the Millennium Hall website listed below and selecting Application/Forms – questions should be directed to 410-704-6455.

 Incoming first year students can indicate an interest during the online housing contract process, from February 1 – May 1.